dss99911/kotlin-simple-architecture/README.md

 - Jetpack Compose(for Android)
 - SwiftUI 2.0(for Ios)

-# Intro
+# Introduction of Usage
+- the detail is explained on [Article](https://github.com/dss99911/kotlin-simple-architecture/tree/KSA-27#articles)
 ## API Interface
+- Share api interface by client, server both
 - You can call api like suspend function
-- No REST client definition like GET, POST, Query, Body(if required, you can set it as well)
+- No Http definition like GET, POST, Query, Body(if required, you can set it as well)
-- Use same api interface by client, server both

 common

 ```kotlin
 @Api
 interface SampleApi {